-Dr. Dan Murray, Dr. Brandon Meye, and Dr. Morgan Reimer have over 30 years of combined experience treating workers compensation injuries.
+Dr. Dan Murray and Dr. Brandon Meye have over 30 years of combined experience treating workers compensation injuries.
 Our treatment approach begins with diagnostic care to determine the precise cause of injury.
 Next, we will create a custom treatment program that addresses your specific pain management and injury rehabilitation needs.
 Our goal with every patient is to not only relieve pain, but also correct the underlying cause.
 By doing so, we help reduce the risk for future injury.
 We frequently integrate chiropractic care with massage therapy, physiotherapy and corrective exercises to promote internal healing and speed the recovery process.

 At Lake Country Health Center, we follow the Empowerment Model for health care.
 We consider ourselves to be your partner in helping your workplace injury heal.
 We will give you the tools and knowledge you need to take control of your well being.
 From injury prevention tips to office ergonomic adjustments, we proactively support whole body wellness.